mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F091RC-Nucleo/Examples/TIM/TIM_InputCapture/readme.txt

 @par Example Description

-  This example shows how to use the TIM peripheral to measure the frequency of an external signal.
+Use of the TIM peripheral to measure an external signal frequency.

   The TIM1CLK frequency is set to SystemCoreClock (Hz), the Prescaler is 0, so the TIM1 counter clock is SystemCoreClock (Hz).